slickage/baron/README.md

 ```sh
 $ npm install
 ```
-**NOTE:** Before proceeding with Baron's installation ensure that couchdb is using the ['random' algorithm](http://docs.couchdb.org/en/latest/config/misc.html#uuids/algorithm) instead of the default 'sequential'.
-This is to prevent easy guessing of invoice id hashes.

 ### Baron Configuration
 Configurations can be changed in the config.js file in the root of Baron.